-- A Sales Manager also performs graphic design work for several local businesses after hours.
-The company contracts with the individual to create a new logo for the company.
+- A Sales Manager also performs graphic design work for several local businesses after hours: The company contracts with the individual to create a new logo for the company.

-- A Maintenance Technician also owns a fabricating business of their own.
-The company contracts with the individual to fabricate equipment for the company.
+- A Maintenance Technician also owns a fabricating business of their own: The company contracts with the individual to fabricate equipment for the company.

 An employee owning their own business is not a requirement, but rather one of the factors to consider when determining if someone may be properly classified as an independent contractor.
 If you feel confident in the IRS criteria on the whole, you may classify their separate work as independent contractor work.
-But, be sure!
-It is widely believed among tax professionals that having a worker receive both a W-2 and 1099 increases the likelihood of an IRS audit.
+Employers must be sure they fully understand the DOL criteria that distinguish contractor versus employee!